MSSW Application Requirements and Instructions

 PathwayFormatDescriptionBest ForApplication SemesterPracticum

-Two-YearIn-Person and Online60 credits and 1,200 hours of practicum learning, spending two days per week in the classroom and three days per week in a practicum placement.Students completing the full MSSW curriculum over two academic years.Fall3 days per week 21 hours per week
+Two-YearIn-Person and Online60 credits and 1,200 hours of practicum learning, with two days per week in the classroom and three days per week in practicum.Students completing the full MSSW curriculum over two academic years.Fall3 days per week

 21 hours per week